5 Wrong Ways to Take Car Naps

 3. Parked car

 Keep driving.
 If you've made the choice to be on the road at naptime, it comes with a (gas tank) price.
 More common than not, parking the car wakes the child up from their nap.
-Plan ahead and go for a drive, run a few more errands, but don't go home and park the car hoping your very exhausted child continues to the sleep when the lulling car motion comes to a standstill.
+Plan ahead and go for a drive, run a few more errands, but don't go home and park the car hoping your very exhausted child continues to sleep when the lulling car motion comes to a standstill.

 4. Lack of practice